dbtl88/bun-react-client-scaffold/readme.md

-# Bun-ElysiaJS server app scaffold, including AWS Cognito scaffolding
+# Bun-React-CDK client app scaffold, including AWS Cognito scaffolding

 ## What is this project?